Pokemouche 13

 Pokemouche 13 is the Statistics Canada census area designation for what is properly termed the Pokemouche Indian Reserve No. 13, located 64 km east of Bathurst, New Brunswick, Canada in Gloucester County near the community of Pokemouche.
 The reserve is under the jurisdiction of the Burnt Church First Nation and is 151.4 ha. in size.
-Nearby locatlies include Boudreau Road, Cowans Creek, Haut-Sainte-Rose, Landry, and Maltampec.
+Nearby localities include Boudreau Road, Cowans Creek, Haut-Sainte-Rose, Landry, and Maltampec.